samsoncms/api/readme.md

 values in all table rows.

 ###Rendering custom additional field tables
-[SamsonCMS]() will generate all created [Table structure]() for automatically to simplify your code creation, the only thing that needs to be done is extending  its classes and creating a views for outputting.
+[SamsonCMS]() will generate all created [Table structure]() automatically to simplify your code creation, the only thing that needs to be done is extending this generated classes and creating a views for outputting.

 >Remember ```\samsoncms\api\field\Table``` is dependent on ```\samsonframework\core\ViewInterface``` instance and uses it for rendering its views, so the path to views and views themselves should be located within this instance.